spring-fever/spring-fever/README.md

 <p align="center"> i don't mind inspo, whether light or heavy, just please ask beforehand! what i dont like is when you're a complete obvious copy of my pony

-<p align="center"> i am a VERY huge social butterfly, dont feel scared interacting with me! i also like coming up to c+h people, and whispering anyone i please whenever im bored (despite this statement, please understand i do not have the best social battery at all times. i may come off as dry/annoyed with others. i am not always in the mood to talk; do not pester me do not force me to do anything)
+<p align="center"> i am a VERY huge social butterfly, dont feel scared interacting with me! i also like coming up to c+h people, and whispering anyone i please whenever im bored (despite this statement, please understand that i do not have the best social battery at all times. i may come off as dry/annoyed with others. i am not always in the mood to talk; do not pester me or force me to do anything)

 >will kiss all dandy cosplays i see, apologies if it's made anyone uncomfortable. i will read byi's/boundaries before i do, though